LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 ```

 It is tempting to state that "the new model reclassified 29% of the patients when compared to the reference model" however,
-this would not be an accurate statement nor interpretation of NRI.
+this would not be an accurate statement nor a proper interpretation of NRI.
 Since the NRI is the sum of the proportion of events
 and not events it is possible to have an NRI of 2 or 200%.
+Stating that the new model reclassified 200% more individuals
-A more correct interpretation would be to state that the new
+ is not possible because it implies that there are suddenly twice as many patients.A more correct interpretation would be
-model correctly classified 16% more cancer cases and 13% more benigns when compared to the reference.
+ to state that the new model correctly classified 16% more cancer cases and 13% more benigns when compared to the reference,
+ totaling a overall NRI of 29%.

 The NRI show us that adding more features to the new model reclassified both malignant and non-malignant patients.
 This
-information could not be concluded alone and may have incorrectly led people to think the models were the same.
+information could not be concluded from AUC alone and may have incorrectly led people to think the models were the same.
 In a clinical
 setting, the new model would have found more cancers which could potentially save more lives.
-Also, finding more benigns
+Also, the new model would have
-would translate to less stress for an individual and potentially sparing them from having and invasive procedure like a biopsy.
+correctly identified more benigns which would translate to less stress for an individual and potentially sparing them from having and invasive procedure like a biopsy.

 Category free or cfNRI is a newer metric and tracks overall movement of event and nonevents, irrespective of class.
-For our breast cancer example, the American College of Radiology (ACR) has distinct BI-RADS classes and therefore do not
+For our breast cancer example, the American College of Radiology (ACR) has distinct BI-RADS classes and therefore we do not
 find the need to calculate the cfNRI.
-We provide coded functions to calculate cfNRIs below in the instance that a may
+We provide coded functions to calculate cfNRIs below in the instance that it may
-server you problem.
+suit you problem.

 ```python:
 def track_movement(ref,new, indices):